Amisha-1580/House-Price-Prediction_DA/README.md

 # 📈 Linear Regression Project

 ## Overview
-This project demonstrates how to use **Linear Regression** to predict continuous values from a dataset.
+This project demonstrates how to use **Linear Regression** to predict continuous values  of 🚀Price Priduction for House✔ from a dataset.
 It includes data preprocessing, visualization, model training, and evaluation — ideal for beginners learning supervised machine learning.

 ## 🔧 Technologies Used
 - Python